ZachAttackMLR/TouchBar-Fun/README.md

 Customize the touch bar using [BetterTouchTool](https://www.boastr.net).

 Includes how I set up my touch bar globally, as well as specifically for Preview, and Typora.
-Instructions for each follow, but you can also just download and import my presets from custom.bttpreset.
+Instructions for all but global follow.
+You can also just download and import my presets from custom.bttpreset.

 ## Dependencies